 Name: Lisa Francesca Nand

-Place of birth: Bromborough, The Wirral (although my Dad is Fijian Indian and I grew up in Spain)
+Place of birth: The UK, but I grew up in Spain.

 Occupation: Broadcaster, journalist and host of The Big Travel Podcast (find it on Apple iTunes).

 Hobbies and interests: Travel, long walks in London parks, dancing, complete Spanglophile.

 What is your relationship to Malaga?
 I got dragged, kicking and screaming, to live in Malaga when I was 7 years old, but immediately loved it and never looked back.
 Although I moved back to the UK to study aged 16 I go back to Spain every 6 weeks or so, and still call it home.

 When I first arrived on the Costa del Sol in the '80s, Malaga city felt like a bit of a no-go area.
 It has since transformed, blossoming into the grand city it was always destined to be - filled with culture, museums, boutiques and busy, beautifully-tiled tapas bars galore.
 There’s even a beach.

 How can we navigate Malaga?

 Malaga is a great walking city with wide, tree-shaded boulevards and much of the centre is pedestrianised.
 You can also take the train from Malaga airport to the beach (Fuengirola, Torremolinos or Benalmadena).